jfcarr-astronomy/astro-now/README.md

 # astro-now README

-astro-now is a Python library that exports astronomical viewing info in json format, either for the current date and time (default), or a specific date and time that you request.
+astro-now is a Python 3 library that exports astronomical viewing info in json format, either for the current date and time (default), or a specific date and time that you request.

-astro-now depends on the pyephem library, so you'll need to install it first:  <https://github.com/brandon-rhodes/pyephem>
+astro-now depends on the pyephem library, so you'll need to install it first:  **pip3 install pyephem**

 The CAstroNow class, in astro_now_lib.py, is instanciated with position, date/time, and other optional info.
 Then, you call the method on the object to get the information you want.